reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 SPA is also assuming a role to act on the accounts that it manages.
 If you rely on AWS Control Tower then you may want to leverage the role `AWSControlTowerExecutionRole` and there is additional no IAM setup.
 If you fear the super-power given to SPA across all of your AWS Organization, then you can add a condition that limits the permission to selected Organizational Unit.
 You can also deploy a specific role via a AWS StackSet to a limited number of accounts and/or Organizational Units.
 When the setup is not correct, then access denied is reported into the logs of the Lambda functions `OnAssignedAccount` and `OnExpiredAccount`.

-## Step 5 - Receive all events on Automation account
+## Step 5 - Receive events on Automation account

 Since organizational events are collected by the top-level account of the AWS Organization, we will forward these events to the default bus of the `Automation` account.
 Actually, we want to make this bus a global resource, accessible from any account.
 We modify the resource policy of the default bus so that events can be put from any account of the AWS Organization.
 This is based on Attribute-Based Access Control (ABAC), with a specific IAM condition.